 Nora Murphy Johnson is a teacher, coach, healer, and evaluator for soul-driven change work.
 Top 3 coaching topics: 1) helping you identify and live into your personal, professional, and organizational guiding principles, 2) developing principles-driven strategic visions for social change, developing principles-driven arts-infused learning and evaluation plans (Creative Evaluation & Engagement).

 A. Rafael "Andy" Johnson works in arts-based evaluation and applied neuroaesthetics, using his background in the arts to transform what we find valuable, beautiful, and memorable into data useful for decision making.
 Johnson brings 30+ years of experience in the arts, administration, and activism to Inspire to Change.
-Johnson began his career as a musician, and recently published his first novel.
+Johnson began his career as a musician, and published his first novel in 2017.

 Wendy Morris is an internationally recognized facilitator of learning and leadership development who has worked at the intersection of organizational life, community development, arts and culture for 20+ years.
 Somewhere between touring the world as a performance artist and teaching at prominent leadership centers in North America, Europe and Asia, she discovered she had a gift for helping leaders learn to influence change in complex systems.
 Based in Minnesota, Wendy collaborates as a process designer and trainer with global networks for change including the Human Systems Dynamics Institute, Presencing Institute, and the Art of Hosting network.